The Alaska National Parks Tour

 • 2 nights lodging in a comfortable Seward hotel

-• Visit to Exit Glacier hiking trails and visitors center
+• Visit to Exit Glacier hiking trails and Visitor Center

 • Alaska SeaLife Center